-- In some cases, the data will be enriched with other types of information such as gender, nationality, profession, resistance movement and/or network to which the person belonged, a date of arrest or death, etc.
+- In some cases, the data will be enriched with other types of information such as gender, language, nationality, place of birth, civil status, profession, a date of arrest, a date of liberation or death, etc.

-Currently, the data encoding is focused on the forms and personal files contained in the archival funds kept by CegeSoma.
+Currently, the data encoding is focused on the forms and personal files contained in the archival funds kept by CegeSoma and Archives Service for War Victims.
 Namely, the funds (complete or partial) of :

-Later on, we will integrate the information contained in the individual files of civilian resistance fighters, contributors to the clandestine press, and political prisoners kept by the Service Archives des Victimes de la Guerre.
+Later on, we will integrate the information contained in the individual files of civilian resistance fighters and political prisoners kept by the Archives Service for War Victims.
 Finally, the project should also include the data contained in the files of all armed resistance fighters produced by the Office of the Resistance and kept by the State Archives of Belgium.

 Open and Linked data

 The project also aims to interconnect these data with external databases, in order to offer more contextual information and to decompartmentalize the collections.
 Steps are thus taken to align people with possible corresponding Wikidata entities, while places (of birth, residence, or death) are associated with external resources such as Wikidata or GeoNames.
 These data associations allow the retrieval of other references, such as ODIS or SNAC (Social Networks and Archival Context) identifiers, which can help users locate other resources or archival collections in Belgium or abroad.

 By moving from a logic of data in silo to one of data openness, CegeSoma is thus fully in line with the digital transition at work in the archive sector.

 Follow the project behind the scenes and its progress on this page and on the institution's Facebook page.

 At present (December 2022), 52% of the individual files have been described using at least the basic information mentioned above.